CompGenomeLab/GPCR-coupling-selectivity/Code/Ortholog Assignment/README.md

 # Ortholog Assignment
 Ortholog assignment pipline contain two main sh files: ConservationPipeline_Part1.sh and ConservationPipeline_Part2.sh.
 In part 1, first maximum-likelihood tree is constructed.
+In part 2, protein subtree is obtained
+, second ML tree is constructed and paralogs are eliminated.

 **ConservationPipeline_Part1.sh with explanations of codes:**